Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

-In part two we will discover how the wilderness tabernacle reveals to us a larger spiritual temple concept that has been the blueprint of worship from eternity and from a creation perspective begins in Genesis chapter one.
+This study will discover how the wilderness tabernacle reveals a broader spiritual temple concept that has been the blueprint of worship from eternity, and a creation perspective begins in Genesis chapter one.

-The entirety of Scripture begins with the Hebrew letter "bet" that is pictographically identified with the floor plan of a household structure that illustrates the idea of temple, kingdom, household, and family.
+The entirety of Scripture in its Hebrew form begins with the letter "bet."
+This letter is pictographically identified with the floor plan of a household structure that illustrates the idea of temple, kingdom, household, and family.
 All of these are related concepts.

 It has been God's plan all along to build a kingdom house and family that functioned as a royal priesthood and would reflect all of His goodness and glory.

 A side note before we get started—any Hebrew word fonts used in this writing will be used in a "right to left" reading format, as is done in the original Hebrew text.
 Knowing Hebrew won't be necessary, but being able to see how certain words share the same letters in their root form might be useful.

 The very first sentences of the Bible, in Hebrew, reveals the relational purpose for which the heavens and the earth were created by telling us what it initially was not.

 In the beginning, God created the heavens and the earth.
 The earth was without form, and void (Tohu va-bohu - תֹ֙הוּ֙ וָבֹ֔הוּ) and darkness was on the face of the deep.